SymfonyCasts/symfony7/sfcasts/request-search.md

 inside an `andWhere()`, and you'll have full control over where the logical parentheses go.

-Alright, with that exciting detour complete, let's head back on track and talk about the final relationship type, many to many.
+Alright, with that exciting detour complete, let's get back on track and talk about the final relationship type: many to many.